mentels/dobby_rest_node/README.md

 _rel/dobby_rest_node/bin/dobby_rest_node
 ```

+To access the Dobby Visualizer go to http://localhost:8080/static/www/index.html

 ## Connecting via ssh
 If you genereated keys in erl_sshd before generating the dobby release,
 you can connect to the dobby server's Erlang shell using ssh.